-The census dates are available on the Census Dates information sheet on the Documents page of the CHC website.
+The census dates are available on the Documents page of the CHC website.

 By the close of business on census date, international students must have:

 - · finalised their enrolment with CHC; and - paid their tuition fees upfront.

 If students do not complete their enrolment requirements and have made full payment of their tuition fees by the census date, CHC may cancel their enrolment.